It's embarrassing to admit you harbor pettiness in your life, but the truth is that most of us do.

 If you're single, you can easily develop the "chip on your shoulder" attitude.
-While it may be painful to recognize that in yourself, it's like an infection that needs to be stopped before it takes over.
-Even though married people can engage in pettiness, we singles are more susceptible.
+While it's painful to recognize that in yourself, it's something that needs to be stopped before it takes over.

 We tend to lose our perspective.
 We exaggerate slights or snubs.
 We obsess over minor incidents.
 We become defensive in an area of weakness because we're feeling discouraged.